0n0w1c/canisters/readme.md

 #### Canisters
-Introduces reusable canisters for rocket launches
+Introduces reusable canisters for rocket launches.

-*Version 0.2.0 is a major upgrade, significant breaking changes.*

 Adds a logistic challenge and extended integration of modded materials.
 Canisters are added as an additional ingredient for rocket fuel.